lit/lit-element/docs/_guide/properties.md

 ### Prevent LitElement from generating a property accessor {#accessors-noaccessor}

-In rare cases, a subclass may need to change or add property options for a custom property that exists on its superclass.
+In rare cases, a subclass may need to change or add property options for a property that exists on its superclass.

-To prevent LitElement from generating a property accessor that overwrites the superclass's custom accessor, set `noAccessor` to `true` in the property declaration:
+To prevent LitElement from generating a property accessor that overwrites the superclass's defined accessor, set `noAccessor` to `true` in the property declaration:

 ```js
 static get properties() { return {